Project Summary: Calcium Chloride Nonsurgical Neuter

 - Determine whether you are seeking hormone-preserving sterilization, or behavior-changing neuter.
 Calcium chloride sterilant reduces hormones similar to surgical castration (“neuter”), which is what most shelters and rescue groups are seeking.
 If hormone-sparing sterilization is desired, calcium chloride should be administered into the epididymis instead (see below), or another method (such as vasectomy) should be used.

 - Read the peer-reviewed publication of dog study results from Italy and review the extensive bibliography.

 - Watch the videos and absorb the background information on this website.

 - Read the position statement and explore the resources and more conservative viewpoints at the Alliance for Contraception in Cats & Dogs.

-- Understand potential complications: Take a look at photos of possible complications that result if the chemosterilant escapes from the testicular capsule.
-Decide whether you are prepared for potential lesions (and prepared to explain them to clients) that resolve uneventfully if properly treated, but may occur especially during your learning curve.
+- Understand potential complications: If the chemosterilant escapes from the testicular capsule, lesions can occur.
+Decide whether you are prepared to treat complications (and prepared to explain them to clients).
+Such lesions usually resolve uneventfully if properly treated, but may occur especially during your learning curve.
 Calcium chloride injection is highly technique-dependent; the most experienced practitioners report complication rates less than 1 in 100, but new users may experience rates as high as 1 in 5 in dogs (complication rates appear to be much lower in cats and other smaller animals).

 - Be able to conduct follow-ups.
 If a complication occurs, it needs to be addressed immediately so it does not become serious.
 Provide directions to owners on observing their pet and reporting any issues.
 Hold strays until you are sure there are no problems.